What is Intelligent Character Recognition?

 So intelligent character recognition must make a decision and it may not make sense within the context of the word or sentence.
 If a human can’t read the character, then OCR will certainly have trouble.

-ICR decomposes characters into their component features rather than by comparing pixels to known examples.
+From this point, the component features of each characters are identified, rather than by comparing pixels to known examples.

 So instead of using pixels to recognize this character...

 Feature matching is used.
-It's often easier for software to figure out what character this is by looking at features that make up a character instead of random pixels.
+It's often easier for software to execute recognition through looking at features (like a character's size, curve, and shape) that make up a character instead of random pixels.
 The result is that the margin of error is less.
 These orange lines are a stored glyph for the letter 'G'.

 So ICR software compares the shapes in it's stored glyphs to the character that was written or typed.